|

 The content of a transaction's input and output units is simply those messages that have been produced and consumed within the session's current transaction.

-A transaction is completed using either its session's commit method or its session's rollback
+A transaction is completed using either its session's commit

 method.
 The completion of a session's current transaction automatically begins the next.
 The result is that a